ab4499/Optimize_Recommendation/README.md

 1) The recommendation system will suggest which unit a student should learn next.
 2) The recommendation system will suggest two classmates that a student can partner with in the class.

+## Process
+We have two datasets:
+Difficulty - Students' perception (rating) on the difficulty of each unit Interest - Students' perception (rating) of their interest of each unit

+### Load data

+### Convert dataframe to matrices

+### Generate a user-based similarity matrix based on cosine similarity using the ratings